ityonemo/selectrix/README.md

 A Static Typechecker for Elixir

+While this is under construction, you can check for updates in the issues tracker above ^^

 ## Warning

 Currently this software is vaporware, at the moment this repo is only the